Natcol05/Taxi-Travels-in-Chicago/README.md

 - <b>trips</b>: It shows the neighborhoods in Chicago where the trips ended and the average number of trips that concluded in each neighborhood in November 2017([Click Here](https://github.com/Natcol05/Taxi-Travels-in-Chicago/blob/c7bbf61ca37c6864e42e8207c3ed718dafef790f/moved_project_sql_result_04.csv))

-- <b>df</b>: df: This is a dataframe built using a small web scraping technique.
+- <b>df</b>: This is a dataframe built using a small web scraping technique.
 It contains data about trips from the Loop to Chicago O'Hare International Airport, including the start date, weather conditions, and trip duration.
 Requests, Beautiful Soup, and Pandas were used for extracting information, while SQL was utilized for the aggregation of the information into one dataframe ([Click Here](https://github.com/Natcol05/Taxi-Travels-in-Chicago/blob/c7bbf61ca37c6864e42e8207c3ed718dafef790f/moved_project_sql_result_07.csv))

-Here, I used Requests, Beautiful Soup, and Pandas to extract weather information for Chicago in 2017:
+Here, I used Requests, Beautiful Soup, and Pandas to extract and create a dataframe named weather_records with the weather information for Chicago in 2017:
 ```python

 import requests